skeeks-semenov/yii2-assets-auto-compress/README.md

             'jsFileCompress'                => true,        //Enable compression and processing js before saving a file 'jsFileCompressFlaggedComments' => true,        //Cut comments during processing js

-            'noIncludeJsFilesOnPjax' => true,        //Do not connect the js files when all pjax requests
+            'noIncludeJsFilesOnPjax' => true,        //Do not connect the js files when all pjax requests when all pjax requests when enabled jsFileCompile
+            'noIncludeCssFilesOnPjax' => true,        //Do not connect the css files when all pjax requests when all pjax requests when enabled cssFileCompile

             'htmlFormatter' => [
                 //Enable compression html